Aklan Catholic College: Campus

 The Mabasa campus, on the other hand, is located in a three-hectare lot in Brgy.
 Andagao.
 On it stands the engineering and high school departments.

 Academics

-It offers courses in education, business administration, liberal arts and hospitality management, among others.
+ACC offers courses in education, business administration, liberal arts and hospitality management, among others.

 The school also offers a master's degree in educational management, guidance counselling, and business administration; as well as a Juris Doctor degree.